-Santa Cruz has been the home of artists, college students, hippies, surfers and sailors for many years.
+Santa Cruz, California has been the home of artists, college students, hippies, surfers and sailors for many years.
 More recently, high tech companies joined other local businesses like Odwalla (the fresh juice people), and the infusion of money fueled a downtown renovation much needed after the 1989 Loma Prieta earthquake.

 Santa Cruz offers a broad range of activities for people of varied interests.
 Visitors flock there to enjoy the Boardwalk's amusements or play on the beach.
 Others like browsing through local art galleries or checking into the widely varied music scene.

 Like most of the California coast, Santa Cruz weather can be gloomy in June and July, when marine layer clouds can hover over the beach all day long.
 That doesn't stop people from packing the place in hopes of seeing a ray of sunshine, but in fact, the weather is better in spring and fall and the place is less crowded.
 If you want to go in summer, try to visit on a weekday if you can.

 By far the most iconic Santa Cruz site is the 100-year-old Santa Cruz Beach Boardwalk.
 It's the best remaining California beachside amusement park and well worth a visit.
 Don't miss the Giant Dipper, their 1924 vintage wooden roller coaster.